aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Another thing to note about the program is that the way the rule for the predicate "near" is defined introduces a problem that we will also discuss (and propose a tentative solution for) in the next chapter.

+Below are four commented screenshots that show the execution of this program in the interactive environment (REPL).

+#figure(
+	image("figures/repl1.png", width: 80%),
+	caption: "Before loading the program into the interactive environment, the cartesian graph is empty.", )

+#figure(
+	image("figures/repl2.png", width: 80%),
+	caption: "When the program is loaded, two colored dots appear on the graph.
+We can also inspect the state of the world model with the appropriate metacommand.
+As we can see, the player initially has a positive health and is located away from the enemy."
+)

+#figure(
+	image("figures/repl3.png", width: 80%),
+	caption: "When the simulation is started, the red dot (representing the enemy) begins moving toward the black dot (representing the player)."
+)

+#figure(
+	image("figures/repl4.png", width: 80%),
+	caption: "After a while, the enemy reaches the player and begins 'hitting' it, decreasing its health.
+We can see here the final stage of the process: the enemy's location is the same as the player's location, and the player's health is zero."
+)

 // Orders and Planning
 // http://www.cs.toronto.edu/~hector/pcr.html